front/wp-cli-build/README.md

 WP-CLI Build
 ==================

-Use **WP-Cli Build** to version your plugins, themes and core of your WordPress sites!
-And of course: Git friendly.
+Version your plugins, themes and core of your WordPress sites!

+**WP-Cli Build** helps you to start your WP site in an organized way and simplifies its plugins maintenance: you don't need to versionate code that isn't maintain for you like WordPress plugins and themes.
+Also it could help you to rebuild your site from a hack or something else that had compromised the plugins.
 ```sh
 $ wp build
 ```